owenthereal/blog/posts/git/_posts/2012-01-13-ten-things-you-didnt-know-git-and-github-could-do.markdown

 #### email reply

 You can comment directly by replying to the email received from GitHub instead of commenting on the website.
-GitHub will route your replys correctly:
+GitHub will route your reply correctly:

 <div class="center" markdown="1">
 	![GitHub Reply Email](/images/posts/github_email_reply.png)